99Mariana/DockWinMonitor/Grafana.md

 Note that to be possible to extract the message sent by Grafana, it was necessary to develop the **`webhook_server.py`** file.
 Grafana sends alerts in raw JSON format through a Webhook, which by itself does not display the information in a readable or structured way.
 The script serves as a bridge between Grafana and the user, converting the JSON alert data into meaningful and readable information.

 The Python file, built using Flask, acts as a lightweight web server that listens for these alerts via HTTP POST requests.
-When an alert is received, the script extracts the relevant data — such as labels, values, and descriptions — and replaces the dynamic variables in the alert template (for example, `{{ index $labels "instance" }}`) with their actual values.
+When an alert is received, the script extracts the relevant data, such as labels, values, and descriptions, and replaces the dynamic variables in the alert template (for example, `{{ index $labels "instance" }}`) with their actual values.
 It then formats and prints a clear, human-readable message to the console.

 ### Annotations